replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 # Updating the admin console on a Kubernetes installer cluster

-This document refers to upgrading the Admin Console on an embedded cluster created with the Kubernetes installer.
+This document refers to upgrading the Replicated admin console on a Kubernetes installer-created cluster (embedded cluster).
 For information about how to upgrade the admin console on an existing cluster, see [Updating the admin console on an existing cluster](updating-existing-cluster).

-### Online Installations
+### Online installations

-To update the Admin Console when deployed to an embedded cluster, re-run the installation script on the first primary node where the install was initialized.
+To update the admin console when deployed to a Kubernetes installer-created cluster, re-run the installation script on the first primary node where the installation was initialized.
-All flags passed to the script for the initial install must be passed again.
+All flags passed to the script for the initial installation must be passed again.

 ```bash
 curl -sSL https://kurl.sh/supergoodtool | sudo bash
 ```

-### Airgapped Installations
+### Air gapped installations

-To update Admin Console in an airgapped environment, download the new kURL airgap bundle, untar it, and run the install.sh script.
+To update admin console in an air gapped environment, download the new Kubernetes installer air gap bundle, extract it, and run the install.sh script.

 ```bash
 curl -SL -o supergoodtool.tar.gz https://kurl.sh/bundle/supergoodtool.tar.gz